-Information should be handled and disseminated on a need to know basis only.
+Information should be handled and disseminated on a need-to-know basis only.
 This includes the following people:

-- The Designated Safeguarding Officers

-- The parent/guardian of the person who is alleged to have been abused (if this is safe to do so ask your SSM)

-- The person making the allegation

-- The local authorities Safeguarding team

-- The Middlesex FA Welfare Officer

-- The alleged abuser (and parent/guardian if the alleged abuser is a child, young person or vulnerable adult)
+- The Hive Foundation designated safeguarding officer. - The parents of the person who is alleged to have been abuses. - The person making the allegation. - The local authorities safeguarding team. - The Middlesex F.A welfare officer - The alleged abuser (and parent if the alleged abuser is a child, young person or vulnerable adult)

-The relevant DSO will seek advice on who should approach the alleged abuser and information should be stored in a secure place with access limited to designated people, in line with data protection laws (e.g. that information is accurate, regularly updated, relevant and secure.
+The Hive Foundation safeguarding officer will seek advice on who should approach he alleged abuse information should be stored in a secure place with limited access to designated people, in line with data protection laws (e.g. that information is accurate, regularly updated, relevant and secure.